JCardenas73/project/README.md

 For adding new data is needed to run first, ```getcourses.py``` and use the appropiate APIs.

 The project requires the ```coursesinfo.csv``` and ```idlist.csv``` as needed for running the content scrapper.

+Once opened the project, type ```python project.py```, as always, press enter and you should encounter a message prompt for typing a keyword or full name of the course of your interest.
+Right after hitting enter, a table will appear containing all the courses available with its URL, according to the input typed.

+Now, you can go ahead and look for the course of your need, copy the link and enroll as you find useful and interesting the road to learning.